An EV Calculator is just below.

 To compute log2, then log2(X) is log10(X) / log10(2), or which is log10(X) / 0.3.

 We should have seen logarithms in high school math.
-We all know that addition/subtraction and multipy/divide are opposite, or inverse, or reverse operations.
+We all know that addition/subtraction and multiply/divide are opposite, or inverse, or reverse operations, one undos the other, so to speak.
 Exponents and logarithms are the same reverse relationship.
 Log2 of X just gives the exponent of 2 which will give X. EV is important because a one stop change (which is 2x) is called 1 EV.
 EV is the powers of 2 relationship of a light intensity ratio X.

 The EV formula simplistically appears not to involve ISO.
 But clearly the inputs of camera f/stop and shutter speed settings that it computes obviously are chosen to reflect whatever the current ISO is (to match the scene).
 If we imply the settings are a correct exposure for a scene, then ISO is already factored into those settings.
 Other ISO choices would certainly require different settings and different EV.
 So in that sense, EV already includes effect of ISO.
 You might hear opposing notions, but see the pictures of the light meter above.
 ISO obviously affects EV, big time.
 But with no risk of controversy, we are certain that EV converted to ISO 100 equivalent EV (called Light Value, next below) is absolutely dependent on ISO.
 We arbitrarily compare it to the exposure at ISO 100.